 This trail looks remarkably similar to the one you’d see in Zion National Park, except there’s less green vegetation.
 You can easily find Halls Creek Narrows on Google Maps and it’s close to Capital Reef National Park (one of the Mighty 5 National Parks).

-If you can get to this place in none flash flood seasons (winter and summer are usually the best times, not early spring), and you’re very athletic, you can do a day hike through this play, which is about 3-4 miles long.
-Here is a video that gives you a tour of Halls Creek Narrows:
+If you can get to this place in none flash flood seasons (winter and summer are usually the best times, not early spring), and you’re very athletic, you can do a day hike through this place, which would take over 20 miles.

 There are numerous places from which you can enter Death Hollow Canyon, but being that I haven’t yet seen it for myself, I’ll just link you to this page which shows you the different spots to enter it from.